Dhritiman-Das/convai/convai/README.md

 ## Acknowledgments

-- This app was developed as part of a project or course.
+- This app was developed as part of a challenge.